 You can create and configure an alert to send notifications when very specific failure instances occur.

 For example, a supervisor asks to be informed when a resource does not recover after the sixth failure, but may not be interested in prior failures because the supervisor delegates IT staff to handle such problems.
-When the supervisor is alerted, the problem should be detrimental to business operations or the IT staff did not respond to the alerts in a timely manner.
+When the supervisor is alerted, the problem could be detrimental to business operations or the IT staff did not respond to the alerts in a timely manner.

 To address this situation, configure the following settings: